When working with an HDI board or even a conventional PCB (Printed Circuit Board), holes must be screwed shut.

 Image 2: Countersink VS Counterbore

 What to Do When Using a Countersink Drill Bit

-A countersunk hole that is too large will swallow the head of the screw or fastener while a hole that is too small will not fit the head of the screw, hence leading to a loosely fitted mount.
+A countersunk hole that is too large will swallow the head of the screw or fastener, while a spot that is too small will not fit the head of the screw, leading to a loosely fitted mount.

 What happens if you forcefully drive the screw into the hole?

-Even with these adjustments, it is advisable to practice on a piece of scrap material before drilling onto the real surface, to be sure that you have the right measurements.
+Even with these adjustments, it is advisable to practice on a piece of scrap material before drilling onto the entire surface to ensure you have the right measurements.

 4、When to Use Countersink and Counterbore in PCB

 Now we've established the basics of a counterbore and a countersink hole, let's see when it can be used in a PCB.

 Image 3: Countersink VS Counterbore

 If you're running out of space in your device but want additional features on it to increase your device's flexibility, you can drill a conical countersink hole into the PCB.